 I’ve literally tried every homeschooling method.
 Serious.
 I’ve done unit studies, Charlotte Mason, Classical, traditional textbook approach, and even some unschooling.
 My friend Sonya does an awesome job teaching you about each of these styles here.
 (She gives you in-depth info much better than my little award ceremony above, in case you aren’t familiar with them.)

 Here’s the thing you need to know: none of these homeschooling methods hurt my kids.
+Even when we were learning how to homeschool.
 All of my kids are excelling academically, socially, and spiritually.
 (Isn’t that reassuring?!)
 In fact, I think we are better for the journey.
 We are better off having explored and found things that work than to have kept doing one thing that was a little too “bumpy” to be comfortable.

 Why I Won’t Pick ONE Homeschooling Method